AetherealOC/Dungeon-Teller/README.md

 **Known Issues**

     - Scenario queue is broken - this will be implemented at a later stage
-    - DBC reading is broken - a fudge has been implemented in the meantime (dumbed dbcs; should be complete)
+    - DBC reading is broken - a fudge has been implemented in the meantime (dumped dbcs; should be complete)
     - Queueing for multiple PvE instances is not handled as nicely as PvP, but this is due to the WoW client and cannot be helped :(
     - Code is ugly and needs reworking - but at least it's currently operational ^^